All Episodes

 All right.

-Well, I just wanted to to you and to the whole country, I wanted to apologize for our politicians.
+Well, I just wanted to, to you and to the whole country, I wanted to apologize for our politicians.

 Why?

-We got Chiff, we got Pelosi.
+We got Pelosi.

-I'm listening you don't apologize for stuff that other people do.
+Listen, you don't apologize for stuff that other people do.

-You know, I I I hear people do this.
+You know, I hear people do this.

 You didn't do this.

-The people that voted in these maniacs in California that have destroyed the once great golden state, um, which is now becoming, you know, the uh I guess ground zero central for every mad policy endeavor ever put forward with the highest taxes and the highest homelessness rates and everything else in between.
+The people that voted in these maniacs in California that have destroyed the once great golden state, which is now becoming, you know, I guess ground zero central for every mad policy endeavor ever put forward with the highest taxes and the highest homelessness rates and everything else in between, you know, I'd say, you know, you live with it.

 It's pretty bad.